 What is Storytelling in Higher Education Marketing?

-We recently posted a video from “The Beard” explaining storytelling web design.
+We recently posted the video you see below from “The Beard” explaining storytelling web design.

 The person commenting made an excellent point.
 They referenced that “perhaps it was a twist on narrative journalism?”

 And, indeed that is the point.
 There are a few other sites that did a much better job explaining the trend, but here is a great collection of examples:

 - Econsultancy has a great explanation and shares 30 examples (not necessarily specific to higher education)